redpanda-world/TIL/paper_review/VLMaps/VLMaps.md

 Key idea: We can convert human text to embedding by applying LSeg and make matrix .
 Also we have map embedding &Q&. we can measure similarity by calculating $$\mathbf{S} = \mathbf{Q} \cdot \mathbf{E}^T$$.
 S indicates how likely this pixel belongs to the class

 ### C. Generating Open-Vocabulary Obstacle Maps
-Key idea: It setted potential obstacle list in advance based on embodiment.
+Key idea: It set potential obstacle list in advance based on embodiment.

 ### D. Zero-Shot Spatial Goal Navigation from Language
 Key idea: Convert natural language to language that robot can understand using LLM.